Weak Markov Processes as Linear Systems: Categories of Processes and -Extensions

-We can summarize the theorem by saying that there is a one-to-one correspondence between equivalence classes of extensions of the process $(\qK, V^\qK, \fk)$ by the process $(\qG, V^\qG, \fg)$ and contractions from $\qE^\fk_*$ to $\qE^\fg$ and this correspondence is given by the $\gamma$-cascade construction.
+We can summarize the theorem by saying that there is a one-to-one correspondence between equivalence classes of extensions of the process $(\qK, V^\qK, \fk)$ by the process $(\qG, V^\qG, \fg)$ and contractions from $\qE^\fk_*$ to $\qE^\fg$ and this correspondence is given by the construction of $\gamma$-extensions.